Blockchain-Powered-eSIM/smart-contract-suite/README.md

    through the device wallet, and returns a QR code for activation.
 5. **Use the device wallet.** It holds ETH and ERC-20 tokens and can be used as an ordinary wallet.
    Funds can be withdrawn at any time.

-## Future work

-**Asset recovery.** Owners can transfer a device or eSIM wallet to another address today, but a lost device means a lost wallet.
-Assigning recovery rights to a secondary keystore would fix that.

-**Device-bound identity.** The device identifier is derived from device parameters.
-Binding it to the secure enclave instead would make the wallet genuinely device-bound rather than device-associated.